o-hill/Invasive-Species-Classification/README.md

 A tool to help biologists working with Michigan Aerospace annotate drone imagery of natural areas, working towards a goal of using neural networks to classify and tag invasive species in environments at risk.
+The fun parts are written in D3.js.

 ## To Begin: